Siddartha03/poc-nextjs/README.md

 User selects a family from the first dropdown
 User selects a process from the second dropdown
-Upon process selection, a hierarchy tree is displayed When the user clicks on a node in the tree, detailed content for that node is displayed
+Upon process selection, a heirarchy tree is displayed When the user clicks on a node in the tree, detailed content for that node is displayed

 All API calls happen on the server-side, ensuring they won't appear in the browser's network tab, fulfilling your security requirement.

+---

+Next.js Server Action communication mechanism.
+When you use Server Actions in Next.js 15 with React 19, the client component still needs to communicate with the server to execute those server actions.
+This communication appears in the network tab, but it's not your direct API calls - it's the Next.js framework's way of invoking server functions from the client.